Sriram-PR/pwsh-neofetch/README.md

 ## Roadmap / Planned Features

-These are the features we're planning to implement in future releases:
+These are the features I'm planning to implement in future releases:

 - [x] Multi-threaded system information collection
 - [x] Custom ASCII art support